alanng10/StandInfoTech/Docue/a.md

 base system component.

 Windows base system execute instant is place with Ubuntu Linux execute instant.

-Windows has Tool subsystem for Windows binary.

-The subsystem is none command prompt window when the tool is launch.

-Termina display console for the tool when the tool is execute in Termina.

 Windows none storage write when done storage read operate.